icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [The Linux Action Show](https://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source. (discontinued)
 * [The Loosely Coupled Podcast](http://looselycoupled.info/) - Jeff Carouth and Matt Frost combine their decades of experience as web developers to talk about developer life.
 * [The Manifest](https://manifest.fm) - A podcast all about package management.
-* [The Music Makers](http://musicmakers.fm) - The best articles from around the web, curated and read to you.
 * [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
 * [The Ship Show](http://theshipshow.com/) - Build engineering, DevOps, release management & everything in between!
 * [The Stack Overflow Podcast](https://stackoverflow.blog/podcasts/) - A weekly podcast about developers and the Stack Overflow community.